feg2007/scRNAseq_pipeline/README.md

 ## Outputs
 For each sample, you will obtain:
-1. `.tpm.counts file`: A matrix of TPM values with genes as rows and cells as columns.
+1. `<sample_name>.tpm.counts file`: A matrix of TPM values with genes as rows and cells as columns.
-2. `.rsem.counts file`: A matrix of raw counts with genes as rows and cells as columns.
+2. `<sample_name>.rsem.counts file`: A matrix of raw counts with genes as rows and cells as columns.
+3. `<sample_name>_metadata.csv`: A metadata file containing information about the cells in the sample.
+Contains the following columns: nCount_RNA, nFeature_RNA, percent_mito, percent_house, percent_ribo where the last three columns denote the percentage of mitochondrial, housekeeping, and ribosomal genes respectively.
+4. `<sample_name>_violin_plot.pdf`: A violin plot showing the distribution of the nFeature_RNA, nCount_RNA, percent_ribo and percent_mito columns.

+The root folder will also contain a `combined_metadata.csv` file which contains the metadata for all samples combined.
+It will also contain a `combined_violin_plot.pdf` file which contains the violin plots for all samples combined.

 ## Parameters for `Process_RNA_Launcher.sh`
 When executing the `Process_RNA_Launcher.sh` script, it requires several parameters to function correctly: